-- 1. High School/Home School Graduate Admission: A graduate of a public high school or an accredited private high school or home school who is pursuing an associate degree or college transfer courses is eligible for unconditional enrollment.
-At the discretion of the Office of Enrollment Services, the college may require a student to supply his/her high school transcript in order to receive or send an official copy of the college record. - 2.
-High School Equivalency Diploma: Individuals who earn a General Education Diploma (GED) or other high school equivalency diploma, and file their documentation in the Office of Enrollment Services, are eligible for enrollment. - 3.
+- 2. High School Equivalency Diploma: Individuals who earn a General Education Diploma (GED) or other high school equivalency diploma, and file their documentation in the Office of Admissions, are eligible for enrollment. - 3.
 Concurrent Admission and Dual Credit Courses: Concurrent admission occurs when a student enrolls in high school and takes an Angelina College course.
 Dual credit courses are a form of concurrent admission wherein students receive college credit and high school credit if they successfully complete an approved college course.